 What we do

-We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries in which they and we operate.
-Each business assesses its suppliers against set criteria to provide protection to both us and our customers in the event of a product failure or breach of regulation in the supply chain.
+We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries in which we operate.
+This provides protection to us and our customers in the event of a product failure or breach of regulation in the supply chain.
 On the rare occasion that a product is faulty, customers have the confidence of knowing that we will support them.

-Modern Slavery Act
+UK Modern Slavery Act